 Change management is a combination of process, tools and techniques to manage how quickly your employees adapt to the required business outcome.
 In short, moving employees from the current status quo, through a transition state to the desired outcome.

 The amount of change management required is dependent of a few factors.

-Below are key things that a Change Manager should implement to get your team from this To this
+Below are key things that a Change Manager should implement to get your team from this [crying] To this [smiley]

 Develop key messages communicating reason for change